Nuclei-Software/nuclei-sdk/doc/source/design/rtos.rst

 .. note::

+    * From 0.9.0, FreeRTOS version bumped from 11.1.0 to 11.2.0, FreeRTOS SMP port also updated to match changes.
     * From 0.9.0, when ``configMAX_SYSCALL_INTERRUPT_PRIORITY >= 255``, the FreeRTOS interrupt masking will
       use MSTATUS.MIE to disable/enable interrupts, otherwise it will use ECLIC MTH as before.
     * You can check the ``application\freertos\`` for freertos application reference